CGowdy/flex-calendar/docs/implementation-status.md

 ## Executive Summary

 Foundational infrastructure remains strong and the latest merge delivered the long-awaited **smart chain-move reflow** (skips weekends/holidays) across the client composable, server service, and shared date utilities.
-With that in place, the product is now roughly **55-60% complete** toward the MVP: core generation, chaining, and UI scaffolding work, yet holiday CRUD, Abeka delta tracking, and catch-up tooling are still outstanding.
+With that in place, the product is now roughly **55-60% complete** toward the MVP: core generation, chaining, and UI scaffolding work, yet exception CRUD, reference-layer delta tracking, and catch-up tooling are still outstanding.

 ## ✅ Fully Implemented